What's On This Page

 Limonene and cancer

 Limonene has been proven to have anti-cancer abilities.
-Like chlorophyll, limonene helps boost the immune system to prevent infection while fighting off new tumors that may form.
+Like chlorophyll, limonene helps boost the immune system to prevent infection while fighting off new tumours that may form.

 - Limonene Helps Reduce Heart Disease Risk Not only does limonene help prevent dysfunction of the heart muscle and damage from heart attacks, but it also reduces cholesterol levels and prevents blood clots from forming.
 It also aids in maintaining good cholesterol levels.

-- Limonene Can Improve Digestive Health People who suffer from digestive problems often have to take medication.
-Limonene benefits include digestive health, and studies show that it can help those who suffer from irritable bowel syndrome and those with dysentery.
+- Limonene Can Improve Digestive Health People with digestive problems often must take medication.
+Limonene benefits include digestive health, and studies show it can help those who suffer from irritable bowel syndrome and those with dysentery.

 - Limonene Can Help Fight Against Fungal and Bacterial Infections Limonene is also beneficial in fighting other common infections due to its ability to fight fungi and bacteria.
 It also has antiviral properties that help it fight off viruses such as the flu.